Yarden-zamir/me-Mind-Stone/posts/index.md

 # Ok, but How?

 [MindStone](https://mindstone.tuancao.me/) is a free open-source alternative solution to [Obsidian Publish](https://obsidian.md/publish) that generates a next js static site that I can then ci directly from [[github]] to [[netify]] or gh pages

+# What is in here?
+Ideas, thoughts, writeups,